Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Introduction

-In light of the paucity of research on non-equilibrium transient behavior in the MCKI model and recent interests on the non-equilibrium phenomena in Sachdev-Ye-Kitaev (SYK) models~\cite{Eberlein2017,Gu2017,Bhattacharya2019,Haque2019,Haldar2020,Zhang2020,Kuhlenkamp2020,Samui2021,Cheipesh2021,Chunxiao2021,Kulkarni2022,Zanoci2022,Zanoci20222,Sohal_2022,Larzul2022,AncelLarzul}, we investigate thermalization and transient non-equilibrium phenomena in the MCKI model using the $SU(N)$ MCKI model~\cite{Parcollet} and Schwinger-Keldysh formalism with the large-$N$ method.
-While the previous studies~\cite{Kirchner2009,Ribeiro2013} of non-equilibrium phenomena using the $SU(N)$ MCKI model focus on the properties of NESS with the assumption of equilibration, we study general quantum dynamics under a sudden quench of the Kondo coupling without any assumption of equilibration.
-Since it is well known that the low energy state of the $SU(N)$ MCKI model is given by the non-Fermi liquid state so-called over-screened Kondo state in equilibrium~\cite{Parcollet}, we explicitly study the thermalization and transient dynamics under the sudden quench of the Kondo coupling with different initial states, including the non-Fermi liquid state, and quench protocol in the MCKI model.
+To comprehensively and controllably cover the non-equilibrium properties, ranging from transient to long-time equilibration, we investigate the MCKI model by subjecting it to a sudden change of the Kondo coupling.
+We employ the $SU(N)$ MCKI model~\cite{Parcollet} and Schwinger-Keldysh formalism with the large-$N$ method.
+Before delving into the specifics, let us briefly discuss the equilibrium states of the MCKI model.
+For temperature below $T_K$ (Kondo temperature), denoted as $T< T_K$, the low energy state of the $SU(N)$ MCKI model exhibits a non-Fermi liquid state known as the over-screened Kondo state.
+On the other hand, for high temperature $T>T_K$, the system is characterized by a Fermi liquid state.
+While the previous studies~\cite{Kirchner2009,Ribeiro2013} on non-equilibrium phenomena using the $SU(N)$ MCKI model focus on the properties of NESS assuming equilibration, our work explicitly investigates the transient dynamics and the quasi-equilibrium properties resulting from the sudden quench of the Kondo coupling.
+We consider different initial states, including the non-Fermi liquid state and Fermi liquid state, as well as different quench parameters within the MCKI model.